Using Aggregate Functions

 - NULL values confusion: Remember that

-COUNT(*)counts every row (even ifgradeis NULL), whileCOUNT(grade)counts only non-NULL grades - Mixing aggregates and regular columns: You can't mix aggregate functions with non-aggregated columns without
+COUNT(*)counts every row (even ifdelivered_atis NULL), whileCOUNT(delivered_at)counts only delivered orders - Mixing aggregates and regular columns: You can't mix aggregate functions with non-aggregated columns without

 GROUP BY(we'll cover this next lesson) - Data type mismatches: